PhatDot1/Tweet-IP/README.md

 TODO:
 Streamline comms between frontend and backend for proper error handling and edge cases not being a black box to users

+Adding:
+custom PIL license
+IP metadata
+Link co-creators

+/////////

+WANT TO:
+Pre-mint a license manually before the IP registration AKA need to:

+Deploy the NFT collection

+Call create_license(...) with a known/fixed ref_ip_id

+Then register the IP and attach license terms in the same call

+////////

+ADJUST FRONTEND TO ALLOW FOR THIS CUSTOMIZABLE TOO:
+✅ PIL License	story_input["license_terms"]	Custom royalty, remix, and revenue params ✅ IP Metadata	story_input["ip_metadata_uri"]	NFT + IP metadata bundled ✅ Co-Creators	story_input["co_creators"]	Off-chain for now, can be used in UI or indexed

 RUN EXAMPLE:
 python watch_and_run.py --interval 10